PAUSED DURING PANDEMIC

 International learning is a priority at Pembury and developing children’s knowledge and understanding of diversity and identity, locally and globally is embedded in the ethos and curriculum.
 We have had international visitors to the school, including Germany and Sweden.
 We have maintained effective working relationships with these practitioners, sharing good practice, training staff and offering Internships to International Students to support their learning.
 This has had a positive impact on the school as a whole, and remains one of our priorities.

-We have the International Green Flag award and are part of the Eco-Schools – we use this programme to further support children’s knowledge about climate – linking this to global warming.
+We have the International Schools Award, International Eco Schools Award – we use this programme to further support children’s knowledge about climate – linking this to global warming.
 This forms the basis for introducing the concept of climate change to the children and questioning our actions and/or inactions.
 Children have started to explore ‘How the World Works,’ thus giving children an international dimension to their learning.
 This project poses questions such as who we are, where we are in place and time, how we organise ourselves and share the planet with others – thus giving a global perspective to the children’s learning, development and understanding.